EV’s dirty secret

 The green cheat code

 The best way to reduce the environmental impact of a new car?
 Buy used!
-The battery and manufacturing process are responsible for 35% of EV emissions.
+The battery and manufacturing processes are responsible for 35% of EV emissions.
 Buying a used EV reduces your carbon emissions to only the upstream emissions needed to power your vehicle.
 That’s about 1.3 metric tons annually, versus up to 5.8 metric tons for ICEVs.
-With improving technology, we should soon rely on a greener national electric grid and be able to recycle EV batteries, further reducing their cost to the environment.

 There is no way to completely eliminate carbon emissions from personal vehicle use, not even fully electric vehicles.
 But when it comes to protecting our planet, we don’t need to be perfect.
 We need to be better.
 The car you choose could make all the difference.